↑

 • Garnish: pinch of flaky salt and Aleppo pepper

-With the ingredients and brands I used, the approximate totals for protein, fiber, and calories are:
+With the brands I used, approximate totals are 25 grams of protein, 5 grams of fiber, and 295 calories.

 Toast With Peanut Butter And Granola

-I loved the texture of the granola on this one, but I’d be lying if I said I loved all of it together.
-This series has shown me that sweet cottage cheese toast combinations are not my thing.
-However, my family loved it!
+I loved the texture of the granola on this one, but I’d be lying if I said I loved it all together.
+This series has shown me that sweet cottage cheese toast is not my thing, but my family loved it!
+To lower the calories, I make my peanut butter using sugar-free peanut butter powder with just enough water to make it thick and creamy.

 • 1 slice of toasted Ezekiel bread (80 calories, 4 grams protein, 3 grams fiber)